thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 #### 2. NFS boot

-Take the following instructions for the necessary u-boot settings.
+Take the following instructions for the necessary u-boot settings of your `RZ/V2M Evaluation Kit` ; then boot the board over the NFS (Networt File System) .

 ```
 => env default -a